drew-parsons/2024-fenics-proceedings/README.md

 ## Review
 All submissions will be subject to an initial editorial review, and if considered of sufficient quality and within the scope of the volume, peer-reviewed by two reviewers (single-blind) who can recommend; acceptance, revision or rejection.
 The final decision on acceptance or rejection will be made by the editors.

+## Timeline

+* Sep 30 2024: Deadline for initial submissions, PDF by email to the editors.
+Submissions subjected to editorial review, and eligible contributions sent for peer-review.
+* Dec 10 2024: Peer-reviews received and revised manuscripts invited.
+* Jan 20 2025: Deadline for revised submission.
+* Feb 2025: Final editorial review and submission to the Simula SpringerBrief Editorial team.

+This timeline is subject to change.

 ## Author instructions

 ### Preparing your chapter